 Comprehensive geometry studies begin with experiences with the line and its parts, and continues through studies of angles, polygons, triangles, quadrilaterals, circles, area, and volume.
 The concepts of similarity, congruency, and equivalency are also studied.
 Students are also exposed to surface area, volume, constructions, theorem introductions, and algebraic manipulation of formulas.

-Both PC and Apple computers are available in the classroom.
+Computers are available in the classroom.
 Word processing skills, web navigation for research as well as for purposeful creative writing are guided.
 Specified websites may be recommended to support in-class study skills or suggested for further inquiry while at home.
-Students are required to practice keyboarding skills each week.
+Students independently practice keyboarding skills each week.

 Traditions & Homework

 Many well loved traditions will enrich your student’s experiences.
 Each year your student participate in field trips that relate to their curriculum studies.
 Short outings have included visits to arboretums, science centers, and children’s theatre productions.
 Upper elementary students travel based on their yearlong culture experiences.
 They may spend nights in Chicago, Washington D.C., or other appropriate study destinations.
 Community service opportunities take students off campus to make deliveries or support the needs of the local community in many different ways.
 Upper elementary also begins the year with an overnight nature and team building experience to bring the classroom together from the start of the school year.
 Sometime during the year an overnighter is held within the school which includes games, movies, and a community service project while incorporating an educational experience.

 SPIRITUAL AND DIVERSITY STUDIES